Share via

 Why Traditional Fitness Goals Fail

 That table says it all.
-SMART goals, on the other hand, provide clarity, direction, and motivation.
+SMART goals, on the other hand, provide clarity, direction and motivation.
 By breaking down your fitness aspirations into smaller, manageable steps, you create a sense of progress and accomplishment that keeps you engaged and on track.
 Having the exercise targets in mind keeps you on your toes!
 The opposite of planning for these things is getting left behind and falling out of shape.
 This all comes back to the concept of self-efficacy.

 Setting SMART Goals for Different Fitness Levels